jseales/numpy-style-fft-in-obj-c/README.md

 The output of vDSP_fft_zripD is packed up a different way.
 Accelerate takes advantage of the fact that an fft with a real-valued input will always has an output with no imaginary component at two specific indices: the first, and the middle (aka nyquist) indices.
 So, they're packed together in the first element of the output, with the real part of the nyquist-indexed value packed into the imaginary part of the first element.

-Again, you can avoid the packing and unpacking if you use the complex valued function "vDSP_fft_zipD," but you should probably not do that unless your input is actually complex valued.
+Finally, the output of vDSP_fft_zripD is too big by a factor of 2.
+(Why?
+According to Apple, it's "To provide the best possible execution speeds...")
+So, you have to multiply the result by 0.5.

+Accelrate is fast, and it is beautiful too.
+The packing strategies ensure that Accelerate is always dealing with a memory block of exactly the same size.
+Cool.
+But... the consequences are that they push some slowness and ugliness into your implementation: the 2nd law of cyberaesthetics?

-Thanks to Stack Overflow user Paul R (http://stackoverflow.com/users/253056/paul-r) good clear code that gave me a concrete grasp of what was going on in the apple documentation at https://developer.apple.com/library/ios/documentation/Performance/Conceptual/vDSP_Programming_Guide/UsingFourierTransforms/UsingFourierTransforms.html.
+Thanks to Stack Overflow user Paul R, (http://stackoverflow.com/users/253056/paul-r) whose good clear code that gave me a concrete grasp of what was going on in the apple documentation at https://developer.apple.com/library/ios/documentation/Performance/Conceptual/vDSP_Programming_Guide/UsingFourierTransforms/UsingFourierTransforms.html.

 The thread containing Paul R's comment can be viewed at: http://stackoverflow.com/questions/10820488/iphone-accelerate-framework-fft-vs-matlab-fft/10823152#10823152

+Again, you can avoid all the packing and unpacking and scaling if you use the complex valued function "vDSP_fft_zipD," but you should probably not do that unless your input is actually complex valued.